kiptalam1/sokotrack/README.md

-🚦 Once this is done, you’ll have the backbone for:
+### 🚦Once this is done, you’ll have the backbone for:

 ⌛Assigning traders (bookings)
 ⌛Tracking availability